margatampu/laravel-inspector/README.md

 ```

 ## Configuring config file

-For your models activity, you need to listing all your models you want to watching.
-Placing all models in `config\inspector.php` file inside `models` element.
+For your models activity, you need to listing all your models you want to watched.
+Placed all your models in `config\inspector.php` file inside `models` element.

 ```php
 'models' => [